 How do I see all drives in Windows 11/10?

 Why did my hard drive disappear?
 It’s not showing in UEFI or BIOS

 Hard Drives don’t usually disappear, but if they did, it could be because of a loose wire connection or an unassigned partition number.
-If you have formatted it correctly but did not assign a drive letter, it will not appear in the File Explorer.
+If you have formatted it correctly but did not assign a drive letter, it will not appear in File Explorer.

 If your Hard Drive is not visible in the BIOS, there are only two reasons.
-The first is where the connection is not proper, i.e., you may want to reinsert the plug into the motherboard and the drive port.
+The first is where the connection is improper, i.e., you may want to reinsert the plug into the motherboard and the drive port.
 If everything is alright, then it’s possible your hard drive is at fault and may need a replacement.